NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Deimatic Display.md

 **Prerequisites** trained in Intimidation
 * * *
 Imitating animal threat displays, you make yourself appear larger and more imposing.
-Roll one Intimidation check to [[Actions/Demoralize|Demoralize]] and compare the result to the Will DC of each animal, fungus, and plant creature in a 15-foot cone.
+Roll one Intimidation check to [[Actions/Demoralize|Demoralize]] and compare the result to the Will DC of each animal, fungus, and plant creature in a @Template\[cone|distance:15\].
 When you do, Demoralize gains the visual trait.
 You don't take a penalty if the creature doesn't understand your language.

 *Source: Pathfinder Player Core*
 *ORC*